dkriegner/xrayutilities/README.txt

 PACKAGING
 =========

-create a tarball for redistribution of xrutils without the use of SVN
+create a tarball for redistribution of xrayutilities without the use of SVN

   $>scons dist

-creates a tarball in the directory dist, which contains everything needed for the installation of xrutils
+creates a tarball in the directory dist, which contains everything needed for the installation of xrayutilities